 - If you work more than 5 days/week: up to 8 hours/day or 44 hours/week

-According to the statistics from the Ministry of Manpower, the total paid working hours of a Singapore employee were 46 hours per week from 2009 to 2014.
+According to the statistics from the Ministry of Manpower, the total paid working hours of a Singapore employee were 44.4 hours per week in 2021.

 Below are some key points for you to consider:

-- Singapore’s workforce is multi-cultural in which Chinese account for the most proportion.
+- Singapore’s workforce is multicultural with Chinese accounting for the most proportion.

 - Hierarchical structure is the foundation of Singapore’s working environment and collectivism is widely preferred.

 - Long working hours are part of the Singapore business culture due to the market competitiveness.

 - Since globalization is becoming more common, the work culture in Singapore will experience some changes in the next few years, especially among the young generations.